headmelted/codebuilds/README.md

 Unfortunately due to a few reasons (some good!
 Official support! :-)), I am no longer able to actively maintain this repository.

 1).
-Modern life has left with very little time to maintain these builds.
+Life events have left me with very little time to maintain these builds.

 2).
 As Microsoft now produces native ARM builds of Visual Studio Code, they should be a much better idea for most users for an installation that is fully vendor supported.
 A popular Libre option is VSCodium, which has support for many more configurations than this repository supports.